 If you purchase ADSs in this offering, you will suffer immediate dilution of your investment.
 We expect the public offering price of our ADSs in this offering to be substantially higher than the as adjusted net tangible book value per ADS, and per underlying ordinary share, prior to this offering.
-Therefore, if you purchase ADSs in this offering, you will pay a price per ADS, and per underlying ordinary share, that substantially exceeds our net tangible book value per ADS, and per underlying ordinary share, sour net tangible book value per ADS, and per underlying ordinary shares, you may experience further dilution.
-Based on the assumed public offering price of \$ per ADS, you will experience immediate dilution of \$ per ADS, representing the difference between our as adjusted net tangible book value per ADS after giving effect to this offering and the offering price.
+Therefore, if you purchase ADSs in this offering, you will pay a price per ADS, and per underlying ordinary share, that substantially exceeds our net tangible book value per ADS, and per underlying ordinary share, that substantially exceeds our net tangible book value per ADS, and per underlying ordinary share, that substantially exceeds our net tangible book value per ADS, and per underlying ordinary shares, you may experience further dilution.
+Based on the assumed public offering price of \$3.26 per ADS, you will experience immediate dilution of \$2.81 per ADS, representing the difference between our as adjusted net tangible book value per ADS after giving effect to this offering and the offering price.
 See "Dilution."